-Finally, Ofgem's decision on the need for ASTI investments and Transmission Operator delivery gave the green light for c. £10 billion of infrastructure investment in the north of Scotland and set the pathway for how the strategic investment would be realised.
+In 2023, Ofgem's final decision on the need for ASTI investments and Transmission Operator delivery gave the green light for c. £9 billion of infrastructure investment in the north of Scotland and set the pathway for how the strategic investment would be realised.